kgdunn/pid-book/data-visualization/data-visualization.rst

 #.
 Using pie charts when tables will do

 	Pie charts are tempting when we want to graphically breakdown a quantity into components.
-I myself have erroneously used them (here is an example on a website that I helped with: http://macc.mcmaster.ca/graduate-students/where-do-they-work).
-We won't go into details here, but I strongly suggest you read the convincing evidence of Stephen Few in: *"Save the pies for dessert"*, http://www.perceptualedge.com/articles/08-21-07.pdf  The key problem is that the human eye cannot adequately decode angles, however we have no problem with linear data.
+I have used them erroneously myself (here is an example on a website that I helped with: http://macc.mcmaster.ca/graduate-students/where-do-they-work).
+We won't go into details here, but I strongly suggest you read the convincing evidence of Stephen Few in: `"Save the pies for dessert" <http://www.perceptualedge.com/articles/08-21-07.pdf>`_,   The key problem is that the human eye cannot adequately decode angles, however we have no problem with linear data.

 #.
 Arbitrary ordering along the first column; usually alphabetically or in time order